 Working with a REST API: the GitHub case study

 A REST API allows you to download information about a software system in some format, typically JSON.
-The raw data is interesting, but is cumbersome to work with.
-The moldable development approach in GT to turn this data into an “explainable system” is to model the domain by taking the raw data and wrap them into domain entities.
-Then, we iteratively add tiny, contextual tools to these entities ( i.e., contextual views, actions and searches) that make the domain entities into a live, explorable model answering questions about the domain — an explainable system .
+The raw data is interesting, but cumbersome to work with.
+The moldable development approach in GT for turning this data into an “explainable system” is to model the domain by taking the raw data and wrapping it into domain entities.
+Then, we iteratively add tiny, contextual tools to these entities ( i.e., contextual views, actions, and searches) that make the domain entities into a live, explorable model answering questions about the domain — an explainable system .
 In the case of the GitHub REST API, we obtain raw JSON data about an organization in GitHub (such as feenk), about its repos , their contributors , their commit events , and so on.
 We turn each of these into live, explorable domain entities by wrapping the raw data and adding contextual tools.
-Let's see this in action ...
+Let's see this in action...

 GitHub offers a REST API to explore data about the repositories hosted by any given organization.
-As a case study we start from JSON content located at https://api.github.com/orgs/feenkcom which looks like this:
+As a case study, we start from JSON content available at https://api.github.com/orgs/feenkcom, which looks like this:

-The first thing we do is to retrieve that JSON programmatically:
+The first thing we do is retrieve that JSON programmatically:

 url := 'https://api.github.com/orgs/feenkcom'.